jacob-tucker/story-developer-sandbox/README.md

 2. Attaching License Terms to that IP Asset
 3. Minting a License Token from an IP Asset
 4. Registering a derivative IP Asset from a License Token
-5. Collecting Royalty Tokens
-6. Taking a snapshot
-7. Claiming revenue from a snapshot
+5. Claiming revenue from a child IP Asset

 ## Get Started